oriolgfarssac/oriolgfarssac/README.md

 🖥️ Front End Developer
 -------------------

 Welcome to my GitHub profile!
-I'm Oriol Gonzalez Farssac, an 19-year-old aspiring to be a developer from Barcelona.
+I'm Oriol Gonzalez Farssac, a developer from Barcelona.
 I'm passionate about coding and eager to explore the vast world of software development.
 Feel free to explore my projects and repositories.

 * 🌍  I'm based in Barcelona, Spain.
 * ✉️  You can contact me at [oriolgfarssac@gmail.com](mailto:oriolgfarssac@gmail.com)
-* My portfolio: <a href="https://oriolgfarssac.github.io/Portfolio/">My Portfolio</a>

 ### Skills